LNXSeus/Advancely/README.md

 ## Core Features

-* **Automatic Instance Tracking**: For users of **Prism Launcher** or **MultiMC**, Advancely can automatically detect which instance you are actively playing and track it even if multiple instances are open at once.
+* **Automatic Instance Tracking**: For users of a custom launcher like **Prism Launcher**, **MultiMC** etc., Advancely can automatically detect which instance you are actively playing and track it even if multiple instances are open at once.
 It intelligently selects the instance you last interacted with.
 Find out more [here](https://github.com/LNXSeus/Advancely#the-settings-window-esc)
 * **Interactive Map View**: The main tracker window is an interactive map where you can pan by holding `Right-Click` or